ameloa/rankingmodels/README.md

 # Rank-heterogeneous preference models for school choice
-Accompanying the submission to KDD'23. *In progress*
+Accompanying the submission to KDD'23.
+*In progress.*